Braund Grocery Stores

-Essie and John had a family of five children.
-Ema was born in 1900 and Stanley in 1901.
-Ernest Caldwell Braund was born in 1908.
-After him came two more children.
-Eldon was born in 1911 and Charlotte Phyllis, known as Phyllis, in 1916.
+Essie and John had a family of four children.
+Stanley was born in 1901 and Ernest Caldwell Braund was born in 1908.
+After him came two more children, Eldon, born in 1911 and Charlotte Phyllis, known as Phyllis, born in 1916.

 Between family and business, the Braund brothers, John and Ralph, were steadily busy.
 Between 1901 and 1930, both men expanded their grocery store locations.
 For several years the city directories show that if one brother listed his goods and wares under local Butchers, so too did the other.
 Over the years, their stores carried a multitude of items, including grocery foods, butcher meats, china, crockery and glassware, notions, pianos, organs, stoves and tinware.